Veydrin Community Network

 org_name | string | opt | Human-readable org name for display.
 Max 128 characters. |

-org_signature | string | req | Base64-URL Ed25519 signature (88 characters) of org_scope + : + broadcast title, signed with the org founder private key.
+org_signature | string | req | Base64-URL Ed25519 signature (86 characters, no padding) of org_scope + : + broadcast title, signed with the org founder private key.
 If the title is empty, sign org_scope alone. |

 Receiving nodes MUST verify org_signature against the stored org founder public key before displaying the broadcast.
 If verification fails, the packet MUST be discarded silently.
 If the receiving node has no stored founder key for the given org_scope (not a member), the packet MUST be ignored.